The ocean... as deep as his

 Films — Live-Action

-- Pictured above: Lieutenant Dan in Forrest Gump loses his legs in battle.
+- Pictured above: Lieutenant Dan in Forrest Gump, who lost his legs in Vietnam.

 - Comes as a surprise towards the end of classic silent World War I drama The Big Parade.